· Jack Young · Education · 16 min read

 Store your files on Ubuntu one and access them on all of your devices, instantly.
 5GB free.
 Your music can be shared between your devices, too.
 Listen to any song, anywhere, any time.
 Share files with colleagues, photos with friends or link them to your social networks.

-An Operating System manages the hardware and software resources of the system.
+An operating system manages the hardware and software resources of the system.
 These resources include the processor, memory, disk space and more.
 It provides a stable and a consistent way for applications to deal with the hardware without having to know all the details of the hardware.

 Task Management